The images and text in this guide may not be reproduced in part or whole in ANY format,

 High-sensitivity digital radiometric focal plane infrared cameras are coupled with powerful computers and sophisticated software to enable a quantum step as a diagnostic technique in functional medicine.
 Thermology interpretative standards necessarily involve a quantitative analysis of the data.
 Thermology has established diagnostic effectiveness in rheumatology, neurology, physiotherapy, sports medicine, orthopedics, pediatrics as well as oncology.
 Furthermore, the high sensitivity of thermology often makes an invaluable monitor of the effectiveness of some patient treatment programs.

 The practical application of this challenge procedure involves placing a woman's hands into a basin of cold (approximately 11 degrees C) water for one minute between two sets of identically positioned images.
-The cold water acts as an intentional challenge to the autonomic nervous system.
+The cold-water acts as an intentional challenge to the autonomic nervous system.
 The expected response to this challenge is a vaso-constrictive effect that will provide a uniform and bilaterally symmetrical cooling effect to the skin.
 The pre- and post-challenge images can be compared in order to evaluate a decrease in skin temperature as a result of an adaptive physiologic constriction in the caliber of normal blood vessels.
 This technique, then, contrasts the normal and reactive blood vessels from the non-responding blood vessels that are an important means of identifying neo-angiogenic and nitric oxide-dilated blood vessels characteristic of cancer.
-Other techniques that blow cold air or spray cold water or alcohol onto a woman's breasts produce significant and complicated artifact rather than a single variable physiologic challenge; we consider these techniques as unsound.
-It is our experience that the autonomic challenge greatly improves the specificity of breast thermology, diminishing the number of false-positive errors by differentiating non-cancerous inflammation or mastitis as a basis for atypical high-energy blood vessels (1).
+It is from our experience that the autonomic challenge greatly improves the specificity of breast thermology, diminishing the number of false-positive errors by differentiating non-cancerous inflammation or mastitis as a basis for atypical high-energy blood vessels (1).
 The autonomic challenge procedure also diminishes the number of false-negative errors by contrasting non-modulating blood vessels from other prominent blood vessels in the same or contralateral breast.

 The incidence of breast cancer has rapidly increased in the past fifty years.
 What was once a disease largely limited to women over sixty years of age and with a life-time incidence of one-in-twenty, has increased its incidence to a life-time rate of one-in-eight with a disproportionate increase in younger women (1).
 While rare, we have confirmed cases of breast cancer in pre-teens and breast cancer is now the leading cause of death for women aged 29-45 (1).
 Recent published studies have demonstrated a rather low benefit to routine screening with X-ray mammography and many serious adverse complications (2, 3).
 The 2009 US Preventive Services Task Force could not determine any meaningful benefit to routine screening X-ray mammography for women less than fifty years of age or for screening X-ray mammography more than every other year for women between ages fifty and seventy-four (4).
 Every woman is at risk for breast cancer and the inadequacies of screening X-ray mammography to save lives should not diminish the importance to screen women younger than fifty years or between biennial X-ray mammograms.
 While screening X-ray mammography remains the standard of care, we assert that it is insufficient as a stand-alone modality due to its insensitivity for large populations of at-risk women and a very high rate of false-positive results.